niessner/Matterport/data_organization.md

         camera_index is in [0-5], yaw_index is in [0-2],
         (e00 e01 e02 e03 e10 e11 e12 e13 e20 e21 e22 e23 e30 e31 e32 e33) are the extrinsic matrix of a camera,
         (i00 i01 i02  i10 i11 i12 i20 i21 i22) are the intrinsic matrix for a camera,
-        (px, py, pz, a0x, a0y, a0z, a1x, a1y, a1z, r0, r1, r2) define the center, axis directions, and radii of an oriented bounding box, and
+        (px, py, pz, a0x, a0y, a0z, a1x, a1y, a1z, r0, r1, r2) define the center, axis directions, and radii of an oriented bounding box,
+        height is the distance from the floor, and
         0 is a value that can be ignored.

         The extent of each region is defined by a prism with its vertical extent dictated by its height and